-8. Investments
+10. Investments

-Investments are comprised of the Company's investments in Intelligent Wellhead Systems Inc. (IWS) and Rawabi Pason Company (Rawabi JV).
+Investments are comprised of the Company's investments in Intelligent Wellhead Systems Inc. (IWS) and a 50% interest in Rawabi Pason Company (Rawabi JV).
 Rawabi JV is a provider of specialized data management systems for drilling rigs in the Kingdom of Saudi Arabia.
 IWS is a privately-owned oil and gas technology and service company that provides engineered controls, data acquisition and software to automate workflows and processes at live well operations in the completions segment of the oil and gas industry.
-During the second quarter of 2021, Pason increased its minority investment in IWS and acquired a portion of outstanding common shares for total cash consideration of \$7,127.